 The Vasse Wonnerup wetlands Collaboration is a committed group of interested community members, scientists and managers who share a passion for the Vasse Wonnerup wetlands.
 The first Collaboration workshop was initiated in February 2016 with the outcome of a commitment to ongoing collaboration and improved communication to improve the long-term management of the Vasse Wonnerup wetlands.
 Since the inaugural workshop the Collaboration have developed a shared dilemma statement, management objectives for the Vasse Wonnerup wetlands and Lower Vasse River, provided input into the Review surge barrier project and greatly enhanced relationships and knowledge of its members.
 The Collaboration has a continuing important role in defining the future of the Vasse Wonnerup wetlands.

-The Sustainable Agriculture Project Reference Group was established to support the sustainable agriculture projects (dairy effluent and fertiliser management) under Revitalising Geographe Waterways and the Regional Estuaries Initiative programs.
+The Sustainable Agriculture Project Reference Group (PRG) was established to support the sustainable agriculture projects (dairy effluent and fertiliser management) under Revitalising Geographe Waterways and Healthy Estuaries WA (formerly Regional Estuaries Initiative) programs.

 How do we take action so that farmland is managed to improve water quality, profitability and productivity and nutrient management?

 Strong local community concerns about water quality problems in Geographe waterways led to an Independent review of the management of waterways in the Geographe Catchment and the development of the Revitalising Geographe Waterways program.
 A comprehensive community engagement program has been developed to ensure the broader community and key stakeholders are kept informed of progress of key initiatives and have the opportunity to input into decisions relating to the future management of Geographe waterways.